ethereum-optimism/developers/community/support/README.md

 ### Mission

-To provide an incredible developer experience when building, running, and deploying on the OP Stack.
+To provide an incredible developer experience when building, deploying, and running the OP Stack.

 ### Opportunities